-1. Purpose:
+1. Purpose:-

 - 1.1.
-This Policy addresses criteria for determining whether expenditures are capital in nature.
-Capital expenditures result in one of the following: - The creation of new Assets - The replacement of existing Assets - The modification of existing Assets that is a substantial addition or betterment resulting in extension of useful life - 1.2.
-This Policy conveys Pedernales Electric Cooperative, Inc.'s (PEC) guidelines regarding capitalized expenditures for property, plant, and equipment.
-It also provides guidelines for consistent and accurate recording of Assets as required for internal, external Generally Accepted Accounting Principles (GAAP), federal, and regulatory reporting.
+This policy Policy addresses criteria for determining whether expenditures are capital in nature.
+Capital expenditures result in one of the following: - The creation of new assets Assets - The replacement of existing assets Assets - The modification of existing assets Assets that is a substantial addition or betterment resulting in extension of useful life - 1.2.
+This policy conveys Pedernales Electric Cooperative, Inc.'s ("(PEC") policy) guidelines regarding capitalized expenditures for property, plant, and equipment. -It also provides guidelines for consistent and accurate recording of assets Assets as required for internal, external (Generally Accepted Accounting Principles ("(GAAP")), Federal), federal, and regulatory reporting.

-2. Scope:
+2. Scope:-

 2.1.
-This Policy applies to all PEC expenditures.
+This policyPolicy applies to all PEC employees and contract personnelexpenditures.